University of Sydney

 The Australian Government subsidises the tuition fee for this course.
 The remaining balance is paid by the student.
 Current University of Sydney fee information.

-Statement: You must upload a Commitment Statement form to your UAC application by 6 December 2024.
+Statement: You must upload a Commitment Statement form to your UAC application by early December 2025 (exact date to be confirmed mid-2025.
 Download the Commitment Statement form.

 Situational Judgement Test: Students must complete a situational judgement test as part of their application into the degree.
 More information can be found on the course page.